adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Document Resources

-Document resources use similar properties to extensions.
+When describing document resource Concepts, a profile MUST use the following structure, which is similar to the one used for extensions.
 The @id MUST be used as the stateId or profileId (as appropriate) when interacting with the corresponding resource.

 Name | Values